 Four IWs are run for first placement and two for second placement.
-These are held at the St. Lucia campus, generally on a Friday.
-The IWs run for two hours each and you can credit that time to your placement as long as you attend for the whole session.
-Dates, times and venues for the sessions are included in all placement course ECPs.
+These are held via Zoom, generally on a Friday.
+The IWs run for two hours each and you can credit that time to your placement as long as you attend for the whole session with your camera on.
+Dates, times, and venues for the sessions are included in all placement course ECPs.

 These are highly interactive sessions.
-A zoom option is available ONLY for students on regional or rural placements.
-All other students are expected to attend in-person.
 The sessions are not recorded, to encourage open dialogue and sharing of placement experiences in a confidential, safe setting.

 In past years the workshops have been compulsory.
-In the spirit of adult-centred learning, we have chosen to cease that requirement from 2023.
+In the spirit of adult-centred learning, we have chosen to cease that requirement from 2023 onwards.
 Attendance is strongly recommended for the following reasons:

-• It demonstrates an active, professional engagement with your learning and a mature recognition that the placement process is complex and multi-layered
+It demonstrates an active, professional engagement with your learning and a mature recognition that the placement process is complex and multi-layered.

-- It provides a crucial opportunity to network with your colleagues during a period in which the university experience can seem remote - Listening to the experiences of your colleagues enables you to gauge your progress and the opportunities available to you at your and other agencies - It contextualises your academic work and contributes to the development of your practice framework a significant document among prospective employers - It demonstrates support for your colleagues who may be struggling on placement - It is an opportunity for you to ask questions, raise concerns and seek assistance from university staff.
+- It provides a crucial opportunity to network with your colleagues during a period in which the university experience can seem remote - Listening to the experiences of your colleagues enables you to gauge your progress and the opportunities available to you at your and other agencies - It contextualises your academic work and contributes to the development of your practice framework - a significant document among prospective employers - It demonstrates support for your colleagues who may be struggling on placement - It is an opportunity for you to ask questions, raise concerns and seek assistance from university staff.